Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/YunjiKang/project-description.md

 -   color: Police-recorded offence *(unit Number)*

--   time : 2021
+-   time : 2019

 *-You can see data in different units by changing Unit of measure section.*

 *-You can see different types of offence by changing International classification of crime for statistical purposes.*

-*-If this is too easy for you, add an animation according to the years Image example*
+*-If this is too easy for you, add an animation according to the years(Markdown output does not support interactive/animated graphics formats like SVG or GIF, so HTML output might be necessary for the animated/interactive components this task) Image example*

 ![](images/bubble-map.png)